DevExpress/devextreme-documentation/api-reference/10 UI Components/dxDateRangeBox/1 Configuration/endDate.md

 ---
 ---
 ##### shortDescription
-Specifies the end date of range.
+Specifies the range's end date.

 ---
 We recommend that you specify dates in <a href="https://en.wikipedia.org/wiki/ISO_8601" target="_blank">UTC ISO 8601</a>.